 Allow your teriyaki sauce to simmer for at least 1 minute to excuse the corn flavor from your sauce.

-Gluten-free is another advantage of cornstarch; you can also follow this instruction using alternate starch, including potato, arrowroot, rice, and tapioca.
+If you worry about whether teriyaki sauce is free of gluten, cornstarch is one of the best choices since this ingredient contains zero gluten.
+You can also follow this instruction using alternate starch, including potato, arrowroot, rice, and tapioca.
 Arrowroot starch might be the best thickener for teriyaki, yet it’s not an easy-to-find ingredient.

 Watch this video to know more: